mMerlin/NodeRedSimpleSerial/sketches.md

 [sketch file](sketchbook/AnalogReadSerial02/AnalogReadSerial02.ino)

 An adjusted sketch that more aggressively follows some coding conventions.
 Constant values are stored in `const` variables, with all upper case names.
-Literal values are move to named constants.
+Literal values are moved to named constants.
 Several signed variables have been changed to unsigned.
 The common measurement code has been refactored into a function.
 A global variable has been moved local to the single function that needs to reference it.
-The command processing code has been move to a separate function.
+The command processing code has been moved to a separate function.
 Constant values and string literals have been moved to program memory.
-Change the csv output to remove the space after each comma, which allows the csv parser node to process it more cleanly.
+Changed the csv output to remove the space after each comma, which allows the csv parser node to process it more cleanly.

 ## <a name="link_read_serial_03">⚓</a> Analog Read Serial 03

 [sketch file](sketchbook/AnalogReadSerial03/AnalogReadSerial03.ino)

-Prepare to restructure with using c++ classes for handling the separate functions of the sketch.
+Prepare to restructure using c++ classes for handling the separate functions of the sketch.
 Or at least simulate the way class methods are called and work with encapsulated data.

-Make the final non-const global variable local and static in the only function the references it.
+Make the final non-const global variable local and static in the only function that references it.
 Refactor the measurement functionality into a function that manages the interval internally.
-The loop function no longer needs and conditional logic.
+The loop function no longer needs any conditional logic.
 Instead it passes the current micros() time stamp to each called function, when lets them use elapsed time to control their internal state.
 For functions that do not actually use the time marker in their logic, add an unused attribute tag, to prevent the compiler from complaining about unused arguments.

 ## <a name="link_read_serial_04">⚓</a> Analog Read Serial 04